In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 Bounded contexts

-.
-They establish clear boundaries where a specific domain model applies, allowing different parts of a system to have distinct and even conflicting models—each valid within its own context.
+Along with the ubiquitous language, Bounded contexts are a core element of strategic design.
+They establish clear boundaries within which a specific domain model applies, allowing different parts of a system to have distinct, even conflicting models, each valid within its own context.

 For this project, I defined the following bounded contexts: